 Don’t stay stagnant!
 Make sure you take the time to look at your compensation from the previous year, and see if there’s anything in your contract that needs to be renegotiated.
 Whether that’s financial or professional, you won’t get anything if you don’t ask for it.
 Make a list of goals that you would like, whether that’s more time for administrative tasks, higher reimbursement per RVU, or otherwise, and prepare yourself for the contract negotiations.Â

-You can check how you’re doing compared to other physicians in similar fields and locations through our group compensation databases.
+You can check how you’re doing compared to other physicians in similar fields and locations through our free physician salary and compensation negotiation databases.

 If you’re not happy at your current job, be intentional.
-We see so many physicians thinking about leaving medicine to retire or take a nonclincial job, but there are lots of options aside from leaving medicine.
+We see so many physicians thinking about leaving medicine to retire or take a non-clinical job, but there are lots of options aside from leaving medicine.
+See our next resolution for more tips to help in this area.

 Physicians exploring new side gig opportunities